DecodedCo/digital-enlightenment/README.md

 ## trigger.js

 Create your own IFTTT recipe and add this JavaScript to your code.
 This needs to be copied into your existing countdown.js file within your logic statement.

+## button.css

+Additional CSS for the trigger button.